entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 # Entando CLI

-The Entando Command Line Interface (CLI) tool--ent--provides a set of commands that accelerate common tasks such as installing a new instance of Entando, building projects, creating and deploying bundles, and composing Entando Applications.
-This overview covers the basic install, set-up, and command list for the ent tool.
+The Entando Command Line Interface (CLI), **ent**, provides a set of commands that accelerate common tasks such as installing a new instance of Entando, building projects, creating and deploying bundles, and composing Entando Applications.
+This document covers the install, command overview, and a few operations to start using the ent tool.

 For specific topics, follow these links:
 1. [ent bundle: Project Management](ent-bundle.md)